 There are hundreds of tips and tricks for managing pain, mood swings and cravings and different things work for all the different people experiencing periods.
 It’s a good idea to try a few different things to see what works best with your body and lifestyle, some people love hot water bottles or drinking a hot tea while others find exercises such as yoga are more helpful.
 Period trackers, especially ones that allow you to track your mood and other symptoms such as cravings, can be a helpful tool in finding patterns from cycle to cycle and understanding your body although they may struggle to accurately predict when your periods will start if they are particularly irregular.
 Most importantly, be sure to rely on reputable sources of information and speak to a professional if you feel that you need some form of medication to cope with and manage your period.

 Learning about your period and menstrual cycle is a process, but it doesn’t have to be stressful.
 Listen to your body and speak with the people around you to discover what works for you and what your body needs.
 Don’t forget that you, me and the millions of other people who menstruate around the world, are all in this together.

-You've got enough going on when you're a teenager so don't forget that our personalised period subscription box can get organic cotton tampons, and much more, delivered easily and regularly through your letterbox.
-That's a bit less to worry about while you're getting on with life!
+You've got enough going on when you're a teenager so don't forget that Yoppie's personalised period subscription box can get organic cotton tampons, PMS supplements, and much more, delivered easily and regularly through your letterbox.
+That's a bit less to worry about while you're getting on with life.